Kyuu-Ji/htb-write-up/jarmis/write-up-jarmis.md

 wfuzz -z range,1-65535 -u http://jarmis.htb/api/v1/fetch?endpoint=localhost:FUZZ --hs "null"
 ```

-The ports 5985, 5986, 8001 behave like the other open ports, which mean that these are open on the box.
+The ports 5985, 5986, 8001 behave like the other open ports, which means that these are open on the box.

 Two of these ports are likely to be [Open Management Infrastructure (OMI)](https://github.com/Microsoft/omi) developed by Microsoft and this service has a [publicly known vulnerability](https://book.hacktricks.xyz/network-services-pentesting/5985-5986-pentesting-omi) called **OMIGOD**.